sirixdb/sirix/README.md

 ## Status
 SirixDB as of now has not been tested in production.
 It is recommended for experiments, testing, benchmarking, etc., but is not recommended for production usage.
 Let us know if you'd like to use SirixDB in production and get in touch.
 We'd like to test real-world datasets and fix issues we encounter along the way.

-Please also get in touch if you like our vision and you want to sponsor us or help with man-power or if you want to use SirixDB as a research system.
+Please also get in touch if you like our vision, and you want to sponsor us or help with man-power or if you want to use SirixDB as a research system.
 We'd be glad to get input from the database and scientific community.

 ## Getting started